 Again, only you will know what is enough for you.
 Some people decide enough is owning less than 100 possessions.
 Others decide their place of enough is much more than that.

-There’s no right or wrong answer of what enough looks like for you.
-It’s simply figuring out what is enough for you.
-Enough will be mean only keeping things that add value to your life because you use them regularly or they make you happy.
+Enough will mean only keeping things that add value to your life because you use them regularly or they make you happy.
 But again, what is enough will be personal and unique to each of us.

 After you have decided what enough looks like for you, it’s also a good idea to question and challenge your idea of enough regularly.

-And example of figuring out what is enough
+An example of figuring out what is enough

 Dishes are a great example of this.
 When we got married we had a set of dishes with 12 place settings.
 They all fit in the cupboard easily and were a set, so I didn’t even consider decluttering them at first.
 But because we had a cupboard full of clean dishes, it was easy to use a new plate or bowl any time we wanted to.
 This left us with a lot of dirty dishes each day.

 The funny thing is, we didn’t even notice.
-And 6 place settings has been just fine for our family.
-We have fewer dirty dishes each day simply because there are fewer dishes, so we are more careful about how we use the dishes.
+And 6 place settings have been just fine for our family.
+We have fewer dirty dishes each day simply because there are fewer dishes, so there are fewer dishes to pile up beside the sink each day.

 Challenge and question what is enough

 It doesn’t always mean you have to remove more items.
 Sometimes it just means intentionally thinking about what enough is for you.
 Challenging and questioning how much you have and why you have it.

-Be flexible with your version of minimalism
+Be flexible with your version of a simple, minimalist lifestyle

 It’s important to remember that minimalism isn’t something you attain and then you’re done.
 It’s a lifestyle you adopt and requires your ongoing attention, maintenance and intention to sustain it.
 But answering these three questions will help you stay focused and motivated to continue living and pursuing your version of minimalism.